arijitcodes/Contact-App-Backend/README.md

 ## From the Developer:

-This is a Self Project made on MERN Stack.
-After going through basics of MERN Stack I needed some kind of full project to work on and gather some experience on MERN Stack Development on my own.
+This is a Self Project, made on MERN Stack.
+After going through basics of MERN I needed some kind of full project to work on and gather some experience on Full Stack MERN Development on my own.
 So I decided to make a Contact App.

 This is a Web App just like Google Contacts, where users can Sign Up, and Create and Store their contacts.